 Blend of Bifidobacterium lactis, L. acidophilus, L. casei, L. salivarius, L. lactis | In a clinical trial with acne patients, probiotics increased the levels of anti-inflammatory compounds. |

-Possible risks of using probiotics for skin health
+Possible side effects of using probiotics for skin health

 Probiotics are generally considered safe since they have been a common addition to the diet for many years in fermented foods.
 However, they can have some mild adverse effects and may not be suitable for specifically vulnerable populations Despite the promising results of probiotics, their use should be considered based on individual needs and health conditions.
 Here are some of the adverse effects worth considering:

-- Potential interference with the immune system.
 For people with serious illnesses or compromised immune systems, consuming probiotics might cause severe complications, although this is relatively rare.
 It's important to consult with a medical professional before starting a probiotic regimen if you have a compromised immune system.
+Doing so will help you choose the best probiotic strain for your individual needs.

-- Inconsistent efficacy.
-The research on the effectiveness of probiotics on skin health, such as eczema, is controversial.
+The research on the effectiveness of probiotics for skin health is controversial.
 Some studies have shown some benefit, while others have found that no recommendations can be made at this time due to inconsistencies in the data.
+Therefore, it is important to select a probiotic supplement that suits your specific needs, and the strains included have the potential to provide benefits for skin health.

 Our conclusion of the best probiotics for acne and skin health